EllenWhelan/Measuring-Software-Engineering/README.md

 Before running the file must be edited to have the username and password of the account to be accessed.

 ## Social Graph Assignment
-This assignment is in progress
+This assignment is in progres.
+The assigment is done using vue.js framework and d3.js library to build visualisations.
+Octokit/rest.js is used to interrogate the API.
+The assignment is located in GitInterrogation/githubSocialGraph.